ufon/lerna-project/server/README.md

 ## Environment Configuration

-Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables from `.env` file.
+Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables from `production.env` or `development.env` files.

 ## Swagger